-Mr. Phua Swee Hoe(潘瑞河)("Mr. Phua"), aged 67, is one of the founders of the Group and has been serving as a director of Inzign Pte Ltd ("Inzign"), a subsidiary of the Company, since May 1981.
-He is also a director of P.T.
+Mr. Phua Swee Hoe (潘瑞河) ("Mr. Phua"), aged 68, is one of the founders of the Group and has been serving as a director of Inzign Pte Ltd ("Inzign"), a subsidiary of the Company, since May 1981.
+He is also the Compliance Officer of the Company with effect from 8 June 2023.
+Mr. Phua is also a director of P.T.
 Inzign and Medizign Pte Ltd. He was appointed as a Director on 17 July 2017.
 He was redesignated as an executive Director and appointed as the chairman of our Board and chief executive officer of the Group on 25 August 2017.
 He is primarily responsible for the overall management, strategic direction and business development of the Group.
 He is also the chairman of the nomination committee and a member of the remuneration committee of our Company.